 A major shift is taking place in the way commercial real estate owners manage their buildings and their people.

 Opportunities are also emerging that are positive drivers to change for property owners, however.
-One of the more beneficial and less well understood is the role played by access control technology in addressing challenges and inefficient processes many businesses have ignored or struggled with for a long time.
+One of the more beneficial and less understood is the role played by access control technology in addressing challenges and inefficient processes many businesses have ignored or struggled with for a long time.

 Here are 4 ways modern access technologies help increase property value.